A first-of-a-kind project targeting ambitious impacts

-As a first-of-a-kind project addressing Management and Uncertainties of Severe Accident analysis involving industry leading organizations in a multinational context, any impact of the project will have a substantial dissemination.
+As MUSA is a first-of-a-kind project addressing Management and Uncertainties of Severe Accident analysis involving industry leading organizations in a multinational context, any impact of the project will have a substantial dissemination.
 In fact, as a result of MUSA, a sound and broad experience bank is achieved concerning all aspects of the project.
 In particular, MUSA contributes to four expected impacts within the work programme:

-4. Furthermore, this action is to draw on the unique EU expertise in order to enhance nuclear safety whilst also boosting the EU safety requirements’ implementation.
+Furthermore, this action is to draw on the unique EU expertise in order to enhance nuclear safety whilst also boosting the EU safety requirements’ implementation.
 The MUSA project draws on the sound expertise built within EU and beyond.
 The broad external participation, from North America to Asia, provides a good basis for propagation and harmonisation of EU safety requirements and their implementation, in addition to fostering knowledge and knowhow sharing.
 Besides, the diverse nature of organisations involved (universities, research centre, technical support organisation, industry and regulatory bodies) create a sound network in the investigation and in the shearing of aspects of nuclear safety in which all entities are involved.